typelevel/Laika/docs/src/07-reference/01-standard-directives.md

 In that case you can control which CSS and JS files to link via the theme's configuration as described in [Auto-Linking CSS & JS Files].

-### `@:linkCSS`

-Deprecated since 0.19.4.
-Use the Helium configuration API for specifying CSS documents to be linked in the HTML head section.

-See [Auto-Linking CSS & JS Files] for details.

-### `@:linkJS`

-Deprecated since 0.19.4.
-Use the Helium configuration API for specifying JavaScript documents to be linked in the HTML head section.

-See [Auto-Linking CSS & JS Files] for details.

 ### `@:attribute`

 This directive can also be used in XSL-FO templates for PDF as it renders attribute syntax that is valid in both,